News

 Digesting nutrition education in a digital era

-A new series of nutrition education videos, funded by the RBWH Foundation, is transforming the way statewide hospital patients learn about eating well after illness and injury.
+A new series of nutrition education videos, funded by the RBWH Foundation, is transforming the way people in hospitals across the state learn about eating ‘well’.

-The project was led by Surgical, Treatment and Rehabilitation Service (STARS) Dietitian researcher Hannah Olufson, in collaboration with a co-design team of dietitian researchers, consumer researchers and clinical staff.
+The project was led by Hannah Olufson, a dietitian researcher at Surgical, Treatment and Rehabilitation Service (STARS), in collaboration with a co-design team comprising dietitians, researchers, and consumers (including previous hospital patients or their carers) from across Queensland.

-“They recommended a video that patients could rewatch or share with their family members.”
+“They recommended videos that patients could rewatch or share with their friends and family members.”

 Pictured left: